Stavros Niarchos Foundation Cultural Center

 6. Take a fitness class at SNFCC

 The Center offers free fitness classes: Yoga, Tai Chi, Pilates, Archery, Gymnastics, Qigong, Special classes for people with special needs to name a few.
-These classes aim to benefit the local society and incentive people to engage with exercise and well-being.
+These classes aim to benefit the local society and incentive people to engage in exercise and well-being.